nla-group/classix/docs/source/quickstart.rst

 Installation guide
 ------------------------------
-To ensure most computers can install it, We try to keep the installing requirements for CLASSIX as low as possible.
+To ensure most users can install it on their local machine, we try to keep the installing requirements for CLASSIX as low as possible.
 CLASSIX has the following dependencies for its clustering functionality:

     * cython (recommend >=0.27)
     * numpy>=1.3.0 (recommend >=1.20)